 In my spare time I like to juggle, ride unicycles, and run long distance (not all at the same time).
 I’m a member of the International Jugglers’ Association, the Kingston Jugglers’ Club, and the Kingston Road Runners Association.

-I am married and have three children, all of whom are awesome (they made me say that).
+I am married and have three children, all of whom are awesome.
 My wife Karen is, in my unbiased opinion, the best belly dance teacher in Kingston.

 This web site is not an official publication of the Royal Military College of Canada nor of the Department of National Defence.
 Ce site web n’est pas une publication officielle du Collége militaire royal du Canada ni du Ministère de la défense nationale.